bknowles/zero-to-cloud/slides/part2/01_slide.md

 * I am __not__ a developer

-.notes I'm a mail systems guy.
-I'm a DNS guy.
-I'm an NTP guy.
+.notes I am a mail systems guy.
+I am a DNS guy.
+I am an NTP guy.
 I do systems infrastructure.
 I help design and implement highly scalable systems.
 But I had no previous cloud experience.

 # On the Plus Side